Unicorn Grocery: Business model and structure

 The model revolves around direct, often bulk purchasing (directly from manufacturers where possible rather than distributors), on-site processing to add value, and competitive margins and pricing, matching supermarket prices.

 Unicorn is based on the core principles of co-operative organisation, in that is that the business is owned and democratically run by its employees (the membership of the co-op), and they are the people who receive profits or other benefits generated by the business.
 There are no outside shareholders, executives or owners.

 The co-op is almost completely 'fully mutual', i.e. all staff are members of the co-operative.
-The exception being that between 5 and 10% of hours needed can be performed by 'casual' staff.
+The exception being that 5–10% of hours needed can be performed by 'casual' staff.
 Experiments with a third level of non-member 'shop assistants' proved unsuitable for the co-op.